 Overall, most of Venice proper is very safe and you won't have to avoid any areas.

 A busy city like Venice has to have ways to get around, and you'll have several options to choose from whether you're traveling through the streets or the canals.
 If you want to get around using the water you should definitely take the water taxis or the water bus, and they are both very safe means of transportation.
 Taxis also help the flow of tourism and can take you around the streets safely, too.

-When you walk around Venice you'll have to look out for reckless drivers since the locals don't always stop at crosswalks.
-Because of this, tourists should always check both the left and right directions before stepping onto the street.
-Some of the public transport hubs, like the Santa Lucia train station, are known to have pickpockets and thieves, so keep your belongings close at all times and leave your money and smartphone tucked away.
+Some of the public transport hubs, like the Santa Lucia train station, can have pickpockets, so keep your belongings close at all times and leave your money and smartphone tucked away.

 Important emergency numbers in Venice

 Venice is one of the most popular European cities and with such a huge amount of tourists visiting year round it is important to have safety services available.
 Below are a couple of numbers that will come in handy.
 As usual when in a foreign country you'll want to know your embassy number.

 - Fire Brigade: 115